 So long as Capricor is not in default under the terms of the CIRM Loan Agreement, the loan may be forgiven during the term of the project period if Capricor abandons the trial due to the occurrence of a no-go milestone.
 After the end of the project period, the loan may also be forgiven if Capricor elects to abandon the project under certain circumstances.
 Under the terms of the CIRM Loan Agreement, Capricor is required to meet certain financial milestones by demonstrating to CIRM prior to each disbursement of loan proceeds that it has sufficient funds available to cover all costs and expenses anticipated to be required to continue Phase II of the ALLSTAR trial for at least the following 12-month period, less the costs budgeted to be covered by planned loan disbursements.
 Capricor did not issue stock, warrants or other equity to CIRM in connection with this loan award.
-Additionally, on September 30, 2015, we entered into a Joinder Agreement with Capricor and CIRM, pursuant to which, among other things, we agreed to become a loan party under the CIRM Loan Agreement and to be jointly and severally responsible with Capricor for the performance of, and to be bound by the obligations and liabilities under, the CIRM Loan Agreement, subject to the rights and benefits afforded to a loan recipient thereunder.
+Additionally, on September 30, 2015, we entered into a Joinder Agreement with Capricor for the performance of, and to be bound by the obligations and leabilities under, the CIRM Loan Agreement, subject to the rights and benefits afforded to a loan recipient thereunder.
 The balance of the loan with accrued interest is due in 2018, unless extended pursuant to the terms of the CIRM Loan Agreement.